Taming the noise, one plate at a time

 • Your lemon tart is ready to be stored in the freezer for 2-3 months.

-• When you’re ready to enjoy your frozen lemon tart, simply remove it from the freezer and let it thaw in the refrigerator overnight.
+• When you’re ready to enjoy your frozen lemon tart, simply remove it from the freezer and let it thaw in the refrigerator overnight or for 2-3 hours before serving.

 How To Store Lemon Tart

 Keep in the fridge – lemon tart should be kept in the fridge to keep it fresh.
-Place in an airtight container when refrigerating.
+Place in an airtight container when refrigerating – upto 3 days.

 Keep away from moisture – moisture can cause the crust to become soggy.
 Make sure the container is fully dry before putting the tart in it.